 - 1. Locate and remove the bezel key. - NOTE: The bezel key is part of the LCD bezel package. - 2.
 Align and insert the right end of the bezel onto the system. - 3.
-Press the bezel until the button clicks in place and fit the left end of the bezel onto the system. - 4.
+Press the release button and fit the left end of the bezel onto the system. - 4.
 Lock the bezel by using the key.

-Figure 21.
+Figure 22.
 Installing the optional front bezel with the LCD panel